Exams -> Veterinary Exams

 NOTE: See application below for test dates and exam process.
 We DO NOT offer exams in November or December.

-2018 Veterinary State Exam application with dates.
+2018 Veterinary State Exam Application

 Sample Exam Questions

-NOTE re: Temporary Permits
+NOTE re: Temporary Permits for those taking the State Exam

 A Temporary Permit can be issued to a qualified applicant who has applied to sit for the NC State Exam.
 This permit allows an individual to obtain a certificate to practice veterinary medicine under the supervision of a NC licensed veterinarian while awaiting their scheduled test date.
 Please keep in mind that the Temporary Permit cannot be processed until all required documents have been received for the State Exam.